School’s Out demo:

 The Red Dog (below) outside and inside in the mid-60s.
 [Inside photo courtesy of William Bird.]

-The Red Dog (located on Scottsdale Road) closed in 1975.
+Note: The Red Dog Saloon (located on Scottsdale Road) closed in 1975.
+It still stands but has gone through many changes in structure and ownership.
 The Merriweather House is still standing…although much of its surrounding land has been turned into subdivisions.

 Jan 15, 1966 – Phoenix Star Theatre, Phoenix, AZ – Band appeared in Jan Murray’s road show of Bye Bye Birdie.
 Spiders provided music, and played the Birdie Band, having rehearsed for three weeks before the show.
 Phoenix Star Theater, 1964 (now called the ‘Celebrity Theater’) is located at 440 N 32nd St. in Phoenix.